Menu Close

 - Optional: Display the size of the changelog:

-Parameters that are not displayed in the output are not set, and Directory Server uses their default values. - Temporarily, reduce trimming-related parameters:
+If you do not see any specific attributes in the output, Directory Server uses their default values. - Temporarily, reduce trimming-related parameters:

 Important